 Use the Military Spouse Employment Partnership Job Search.
 The MSEP Job Search is a great resource if you are seeking virtual employment.
 Learn more about MSEP Partners who offer virtual work opportunities.

 Look for independent contracting positions.
 When you work as an independent contractor, you own your business.
-You determine your schedule and hours, your work is typically project-based and you possess the necessary skills to complete assignments.
+You determine your schedule and hours; your work is typically project-based and you have the necessary skills to complete assignments.
 Learn more about independent contracting versus employment on the IRS Independent Contractor (Self-Employed) or Employee webpage.
 Some MSEP partners also offer independent contracting positions.

 Finding work as an independent contractor requires you to market yourself and your talents to businesses, within your target area and online.
 Networking is critical.
-Contact companies directly, speak at meetings and networking groups, build a reference and referral base and create an online portfolio website.
+Contact companies directly, speak at meetings and networking groups, build a reference and referral base and create an online portfolio.